Article Badge Image

 3. Keep a Good Credit Score

-Many people associate a good credit score with high chances of getting a loan or a credit card.
+Many people associate a good credit score with a high chances of getting a loan or a credit card.

 And if you have good credit, this can help you score a better rate.

-Building a stronger credit score takes time.
+Building a more robust credit score takes time.

 You should also check your credit report at least once a year.
 You can get a copy of your free reports from AnnualCreditReport.com.